 It is believed the diversity in the workplace contributes much to the economic diversity in Australia.

-If you have ever traveled to another country before, you may notice some distinct working conditions in Australia.
+If you have ever travelled to another country, you may notice some distinct working conditions in Australia.
 So, we will discuss a few of them.

 Despite generally pleasant climates, people in Australia are not as outdoorsy in their everyday lives.
 Of the Australians surveyed for a study examining transport habits, two-thirds drove to work using private cars, and 10% used public transport.

-For most people in other countries, their workday engagement starts at 9 am or even later.
+Most people in other countries workday engagement starts at 9 am or even later.
 Not in Australia, though.
 People in Australian workplaces usually get an early start, around 8:30 in the morning.
-However, this doesn't mean that they also get to leave earlier in the day.
+However, this doesn’t mean that they also get to leave earlier in the day.